 - Obtain any licenses and permits that you’ll need to operate your business legally.
 Many tutors run their businesses from their homes.
 Depending on your municipality, you might need a permit to do so, especially if you plan to tutor students at your home.
 To determine what business licenses and permits your business might need, CorpNet can do the research (and applications) for you.
 If you provide tutoring services under contract for a school district or other educational institution, you might also have to meet certain licensing or certification requirements.

 - Prepare to market your business.
 Consider how you’ll raise awareness of your services and reach prospective clients.
 Most people look online for products and services, so building a robust digital presence can help you gain exposure.
 A website and social media accounts (provided you can give them the attention they need) are good tools for building online authority and ensuring people looking for tutoring services can find you.
 And don’t underestimate the power of face-to-face networking with others in the educational industry who might refer clients to you.

 - Know what ongoing business compliance responsibilities you need to fulfill.
 Tutoring businesses that are LLCs, S Corps, or C Corps have rules to follow and other filings and renewals to tend to after they’re established.
 An attorney and tax advisor can help you understand what your company must do and what deadlines it must meet.
-To keep track of filing due dates, I recommend using CorpNet’s Business Information Zone (B.I.Z.).
+To keep track of filing due dates, I recommend using CorpNet’s free Compliance Portal.
 It’s a free, secure, cloud-based portal where you can review your upcoming state, city, and county compliance deadlines.